coder-hxl/x-crawl/README.md

 The mode option defaults to async .

-- async: asynchronous request, in batch requests, the next request is made without waiting for the current request to complete
+- async: Asynchronous crawling target, no need to wait for the current crawling target to complete, then proceed to the next crawling target
-- sync: synchronous request, in batch requests, you need to wait for this request to complete before making the next request
+- sync: Synchronize the crawling target.
+You need to wait for the completion of this crawling target before proceeding to the next crawling target

-If there is an interval time set, it is necessary to wait for the interval time to end before sending the request.
+If there is an interval time set, it is necessary to wait for the end of the interval time before crawling the next target.

+**Note:** The crawling process of the crawling API is performed separately, and this mode is only valid for batch crawling targets.

-#### Device fingerprint
+#### Default Device Fingerprint

 A property can be used to control whether to use the default random fingerprint, or you can configure a custom fingerprint through subsequent crawling.